 As of December 31, 2022, we had federal and California NOL carryforwards of \$194.3 million and \$144.5 million, respectively.
 The federal and California NOL carryforwards will begin to expire in 2030 and 2033, respectively, if not utilized.
 The federal NOL generated after 2017 of \$111.1 million will carryforward indefinitely, but the deductibility of such federal NOLs is limited to 80% of taxable income.
 As of December 31, 2022, we also had federal research and development and Orphan Drug tax credit carryforwards of \$13.7 million and California research and development tax credit carryforwards of \$3.0 million.
-The federal research and development and Orphan Drug tax credit carryforwards of \$3.0 million.
-The federal research credit will carry forward indefinitely under current law.
+The federal research and development and Orphan Drug tax credit carryforwards will begin expiring in 2031 and 2036, respectively, if not utilized.
+The California research credit will carry forward indefinitely under current law.
 Under Sections 382 and 383 of Internal Revenue Code of 1986, as amended (Code), if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change NOLs and other pre-change tax attributes, such as research tax credits, to offset its post-change income and taxes may be limited.
 In general, an "ownership change" occurs if there is a cumulative change in our ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
-We believe we have experienced certain ownership changes in the past and have reduced our deferred tax assets related to NOLs and research and development tax credit in our ability to use our NOLs and other tax assets oved on the net taxable income that we earn in the event that we attain profitability.
-Any such limitations on the ability to use our NOLs and other tax assets could adversely impact our business, financial condition and operating results in the event that we attain profitability.
-In addition, at the state level, there may be periods during which the use of NOL carryforwards is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
+We believe we have experienced certain ownership changes in the past and have reduced our deferred tax assets related to NOLs and research and development tax credit carryforwards accordingly.
+In the event we experience one or more ownership changes as a result of future transactions in our stock, then we may be further limited in our ability to use our NOLs and other tax assets to reduce taxes owed on the net taxable income that we earn in the event that we attain profitability.
+Any such limitations on the ability to use our NOLs and other tax assets could adversely impact our business, financial condition and operating results in the event that we attain p